Parralogic/bouncerTHEone/READme.txt

 just check first if your adapters are in monitor mode in-case you get an error, or just unplug the adapters and re-run the script, simple as that.

+UPDATE!
+11/23/2020
+Script speed has been improved, detecting routers also been improved.